nesi/perf-training/_lessons/python-scatter/03a-numba.md

 ## Why use numba

-Python often runs an order of magnitude or slower than compiled C/C++ code and sometimes numpy vectorisation is not enough to get the performance boost you need.
+Python often runs at least an order of magnitude slower than compiled C/C++ code and sometimes numpy vectorisation is not enough to get the performance boost you need.
 In this case you will need to implement some parts of your code as C/C++ functions and invoke these functions from your Python script.

-Numba will translate Python functions into C and compile the code automatically, under the hood.
+Numba will translate Python functions into C and compile the code automatically under the hood.

 ### Pros

- * There is no need to know how to program C
+ * There is no need to know how to program in C
- * Very little code change is in general required
+ * Very little code change is required in general
  * Works well with numpy arrays
  * Numba supports multiple hardware (CPUs and GPUs), vectorisation, and can make your code run in parallel

 ### Cons

  * Not all functions can be successfully processed by numba - if your function calls another function implemented in another Python module then the chances are that the function cannot be accelerated.

 ## Learn the basics